jimka2001/cl-rte/cl-robdd/README.md

 ### Serialization

 * `*dot-path*` -- Special variable containing the full path to the UNIX `dot` (graphviz) program.
+* `bdd-to-dot` -- Create a graphviz dot file representing the given BDD.
 * `bdd-to-png` -- Generate a PNG, graphics, file to graphically view an ROBDD.
 The special var `*DOT-PATH*` is used to locate the dot, graphviz, program which will convert a `.dot` file to